NikithaELugubanti/PRODIGY_CS_03/README.txt

 This project is licensed under the MIT License.

 Author:
-Developed by [Your Name] as part of the Prodigy Cyber Security internship.
+Developed by Nikitha Elugubanti as part of the Prodigy Cyber Security internship.